jkrukoff/optic/README.md

 This library was initially conceived with the intention of making it easy to modify deeply nested JSON, so JSON related data structures were the first implemented.

-Several generic transformations are possible on optics, but the required expectations are not always obvious or possible to enforce.
-As such, the choice was made to privilege the optics created by the library to allow for easily creating variations, since those could be expected to be implemented consistently.

 ### Attribution ###